 - 1. Check the drive belt teeth for stones or other debris. - Inspect drive belt condition.
-See page 71.
+See page 82.
 If you discover cracks, broken teeth or frayed edges, replace the drive belt before riding.
-See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer.
+See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer or other qualified dealer.